chasm9009/Ai_survivor/README.md

 ### rkirke25@student.aau.dk

-To play the game open scene x, in the game view change to simulate, using an samsung 8s and filp it sideways.
+To play the game open the IntroScene scene, in the game view change to simulate, using a samsung 8s and filp it sideways.
 Then press play.